 - Kalhousová, Irena, “Israel Studies in Central Europe: The Case of Czechia,” Journal of Israeli History (Submitted for a special issue).

-- Kalhousová, Irena, “Populist Politics of Memory and Foreign Relations: Polish-Israeli Relations through a Theoretical Lense (Advanced draft, intended for Review of International Studies).
+- Kalhousová, Irena, “Populist Politics of Memory and Foreign Relations: Polish-Israeli Relations through a Theoretical Lense (under review by Foreign Policy Analysis).

 - Kalhousová, Irena, Our Jews, Our Israel!
 Origins of the foreign policy of Poland, the Czech Republic, and Hungary towards Israel (Book manuscript in preparation, intended for a University Press).